evcatalyst/news-aggregator/README.md

 ### Common Issues & Solutions

+#### ❌ Card Creation Issues
+**In progress!** Sometimes new cards are not created for certain queries.
+- Check console for `[ChatSidebar]` debug messages
+- Verify the API returned valid articles
+- Try a different search query
+- See `BUGLOG.md` for more details

+#### ❌ Pagination Controls Cut Off
+**In progress!** The table pagination controls may be cut off in some cards.
+- This has been partially fixed by increasing card height to 270px and adding margin
+- If you still see this issue, you can add additional margin to the cards

 #### ❌ Tabulator Failed to Load
-**Fixed in latest version!** We now use local npm installation instead of CDN.
+**Fixed in latest version!** We now use local npm installation instead of CDN, with proper Luxon integration.
 - If you still see this, run: `./proxy/rebuild_stack.sh`
+- For Luxon dependency errors, check browser console for detailed logs

 #### ❌ Docker Credential Issues
 **Fixed in latest version!** Simplified Docker configuration removes credential dependencies.